CivicActions/guidebook/docs/070-project-management/pm-unanet-tasks.md

 4. Make sure REPORT ON: is set to "All People I Can See"
 5. Scroll down to REPORTING PERIOD and set to your desired view

-   a.
-You may want to check Month and set the start date as "Calendar - Previous Month"
+   - You may want to check Month and set the start date as "Calendar - Previous Month"

 6. In NUMBER OF PERIODS set the number of periods you wish to view